Ceebs93/THDM_T3PS_scanner/docs/to_cite.md

 # Citation guide

-If you use this package, please cite the following references.
+If you use this package, please cite the following packages.

 - T3PS: https://t3ps.hepforge.org/
 - 2HDMC: https://2hdmc.hepforge.org/